fivemservertest/react-company-app/README.md

 Quotation Management menu will display the saved quotation which can be deleted and calculate the summary the amount sold,

 and Product Management menu will display all products as a table, user can add more products by clicking on Add button and can delete the unwanted one.

+##Remark
+#Please refer to https://github.com/fivemservertest/appandserver for front-end and back-end before build.